Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/instances/_index.md

 ## Get instance

 Endpoint for downloading the instance metadata document for a specific instance.
-The App API does not have an endpoint for listing instances.
+The app API does not have an endpoint for listing instances.
 The Storage API in the Platform has a query endpoint that can be used for this purpose.

 Use this endpoint for instances that are active, and the owner party id and instance guid for the instance is known.
 External systems that work with an instance over multiple sessions might want to keep these values (or full URL) stored on their end to limit the need to query this information multiple times.